 - Click here for the department's GRE Waiver Policy.

 e) Do I need to find a professor to advise me before I apply, do I just call them up?

 - Yes, you need an advisor as part of the application packet.
 Emailing, calling or dropping by during their office hours (if you are in town) would all be fine.
 Click here for a list of GPR graduate faculty advisors and topics.

-f) I have not taken any geography classes, will I have to do make up work for that?
+f) Are there any specific prerequisites to the program?
+I have not taken any geography classes, will I have to do make up work for that?